ElJaviLuki/GrindrPlus/README.md

 - Allow unlimited taps (no 24h restriction)
 - Ability to see who viewed your profile even if you have "Show Me In Viewed Me List" disabled.
 - Ability to remove messages from anyone, any time.
+- Block app (forced) updates.
+(The latest version of Grindr will be always fetched and spoofed internally).
+- Execute commands in any chat to perform various actions:
+    - Use `/teleport` to (virtually) travel to any location by specifying an alias, its name, or coordinates.
+    - Retrieve the profile ID of the person you're chatting by using `/id`.
+    - Find out your own profile ID with `/myId`.
+    - Access any profile directly by its ID using `/open`.
+    - Switch the profile redesign on or off with `/redesign`.
+    - Choose whether to appear in the view list or remain hidden using `/views`.
+    - Discover more functionalities with `/help`, which provides a comprehensive list of available commands.

 ## Bugs
 * Incognito mode is kinda buggy (it turns off after a little while)